IEA sees sluggish oil demand in 2013, good supply

 "If confirmed, this would be the fourth-largest annual growth for non�OPEC supplies in the last decade.
 In fact, growth could exceed expectations in the U.S. if prices remain high and if producers of light tight oil are able to find economic transport options for their incremental barrels," it said.

-The IEA also said its estimate of demand for OPEC oil was unchanged for 2013 at 29.9 million bpd, much lower than the group's current production of 31.22 million in November.
+The IEA also said its estimate of demand for OPEC oil was unchanged for 2013 at 29.9 million bpd, much higher than the group's current production of 31.22 million in November.

 It said, however, that it did not expect OPEC ministers, who were meeting in Vienna on Wednesday, to decide on any production cuts but that they would probably roll over their current 30 million bpd target, given relatively robust oil prices.